 Part of the family on the boat to go snorkeling!

 Life is so much more interesting when you “game-ify” everything.
-Maybe I’m actually more competitive than I thought, because the idea of winning free travel gets me feral and sometimes teamwork is what wins the game.
-In Spring of 2023, my parents, brother, and I collaborated on a trip to Maui, Hawaii and our combined travel points made what normally would have been a crazy expensive trip into a manageable one.
+Maybe I’m actually more competitive than I thought, because the idea of winning free travel gets me feral and sometimes teamwork m.
+In Spring of 2023, makes the dream work.
+My parents, brother, and I collaborated on a trip to Maui, Hawaii and our combined travel points made what normally would have been a crazy expensive trip into a manageable one.

 As a solo traveler, it would have taken me a long time to accumulate enough points for flights and hotels for the whole stay.
 Luckily, it wasn’t just me!
+After explaining what I’ve been doing with cards, and how I planned my Orlando trip, my mom immediately saw the benefits of travel hacking.
+Normal household expenses easily add up over three months (the usual timeline for bonuses) so its a no-brainer to put what expenses you can on a cedit card to earn points and win the bonus.
+As long as you have the money to pay it off right away there’s really no downside.
+When a good card offer presented itself, she jumped on it.
 My mom covered the hotel using five free night certificates from a Marriott Bonvoy credit card sign up bonus (bonuses offerings change frequently) and we all chipped in cash for the car rental.
+Marriott Bonvoy frequently offers this promotion, just make sure to be ready to use within a year of earning the nights.

 We stayed at the Residence Inn Wailea on south Maui.
 It’s technically a long term stay hotel more than a resort, but the vibe was still bougie and the pool was top notch.
 There was very little ocean view, but the grounds were beautiful and it was nice to have a small kitchen in the room.
 There are several other point-hackable hotels in Maui, but the Residence Inn fit our needs and free night-certificate limitations within our timeline.